nightbot/docs/control-panel/timers.md

 - *Interval* - Move the slider to the desired amount of time before the timer repeats.
 For example, 15 minute intervals will activate at 2:00, 2:15, 2:30, etc.

-- *Chat Lines* - This is the minimum amount of chat lines required to activate the timer.
+- *Chat Lines* - This is the minimum amount of chat lines (measured in lines per 5 minutes) required to activate the timer.
 This is useful in slow chats to prevent Nightbot from spamming in an empty channel.

 **Note**: The timer will first wait the specified amount of time and then check to see if the specified number of chat lines have passed before displaying a message.
 This can account for timer messages not displaying after passing their interval.